 If you are considering an overseas move, house-sitting is the perfect way to judge whether a culture, region, or country is a good fit for you.
 When we set off to see the world nearly three years ago, we did not want to just travel through places, but experience life in other cultures.
 What we didn’t know at the time was that house-sitting would be the quickest way into an authentic cultural immersion.

 While renting an apartment or home can give you more of a sense of place than a hotel experience, house-sitting adds even more richness.
 Because you are literally stepping into someone’s home and community, real-life starts immediately.
-The work involved in caring for someone’s home and animals is quickly off-set by the depth of the experience.
+The work involved in caring for someone’s home and animals is quickly offset by the depth of the experience.

 If you are considering a new career overseas, house-sitting is a great way to try on different hats.
 Do you fancy running a bed and breakfast on the French Riviera or watching over a flock of sheep in Puglia, Italy?
 Have you thought of restoring a castle in the Spanish countryside or caring for rescue animals in the Greek Islands?
 There is a house-sitting opportunity to fit almost any lifestyle change you may be considering.
-The beauty of house sitting is that it is an exchange.
-You bring the best of yourself and the experience receives you and pays you back in unimaginable ways …
+The beauty of house-sitting is that it is an exchange.
+You bring out the best of yourself and the experience receives you and pays you back in unimaginable ways …

-Which leads me to the benefits of house-sitting for your bottom line.
+This leads me to the benefits of house-sitting for your bottom line.
 House-sitting assignments are as diverse as the people offering their homes.
 Some are free in exchange for property responsibilities, such as pets and gardens.
 Some opportunities require payment for utilities.
 Others may pay a small salary for varied tasks such as booking customers in the off-season or making the occasional meal at a bed and breakfast.
-We have done them all and saved our family of five an average of $2,500 USD a month, which is approximately what our home in Seattle, with utilities, cost us monthly.
+We have done them all and saved our family of five an average of $2,500 USD a month, which is approximately what our home in Seattle, with utilities, costs us monthly.

 The beauty of house-sitting is that the opportunities are available both on and off the beaten path.
 The savings allow us to spend more time in places, like the south of France or London, that would be out of the budget for an extended stay for our family.
-House-sitting makes it not just possible but profitable as housing was our largest expense in our life before this journey.
+House-sitting makes it not just possible but profitable as housing was the largest expense in our life before this journey.

 Helpful Tips For Successful Trips